• Menu

 3. Create The Cover Letter Body

-4. The Opening Paragraph
+Section 1: The Opening

 The first paragraph is an important part of the cover letter.
 It helps the hiring manager identify the position for which you are applying.
 It also helps the hiring manager know whether or not the candidate has come to the right place.
 If you include a general introduction without restating the exact role and company, there’s a chance the reader will feel like the victim of a resume blast (in which case they will send your letter to the trash).
-Here’s an example of a technology executive applying for a positon with a recruiter:
+Here’s an example of a technology executive applying for a position through a recruiter:

 Recently, I have learned from John Doe at your firm, that you are seeking a Chief Technology Officer for your client at XYZ Company.
-After discussing this position with John, I have learned that I am a perfect fit for this position.
+After discussing this position with John, I have learned that I am a strong fit for this position.

 With 20+ years of experience in leading diverse teams in numerous high-profile projects and technical solutions initiatives, for global industry leaders, I am now offering my deep knowledge and expertise in facilitating team-based environments that streamline operations, maximize productivity, and increase efficiency across organizations.
 During my most recent position at 123 Partners, I supported 150 global offices, managed 27 staff members, and provided oversight of all technical platforms.

-Additional examples of my recent achievements include:
+Examples of my recent achievements include:

 • Saved company $4M annually by renegotiating communication contracts.